Amniocentesis: What to Expect Before, During, and After

 High-Risk Pregnancy Factors

 When certain high-risk pregnancy factors are present, healthcare providers may recommend amniocentesis as a diagnostic tool to assess the health of the fetus.
-Factors such as advanced maternal age, a family history of genetic disorders, or abnormal results from prenatal screening tests can elevate your risk.
+Factors such as advanced maternal age, a family history of genetic disorders, or abnormal results from prenatal screening tests can raise your risk.

 Genetic Disorder Screening